fuzzylabs/MindGPT/README.md

 docker build -t $acr_registry_uri/monitoring:latest -f monitoring/metric_service/Dockerfile .
 docker push $acr_registry_uri/monitoring:latest
 ```

+Line number 39 in [monitoring-deployment.yaml](./infrastructure/monitoring/monitoring-deployment.yaml#L39) should be updated to match the Docker image name which we've just pushed to the ACR, and it will need to be in the following format: `<name-of-acr-registry>.azurecr.io/monitoring`.

 Next, we apply the Kubernetes manifest to deploy the metric service and the metric database on AKS.